-Our PREVENT Action Plan can be found here
+Our PREVENT Action Plan and Policy can be found here

 The DFE have recently reinforced the need; “To create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 The Government set out its definition of British values in the 2011 PREVENT strategy, and these values have been reiterated by the Prime Minister this year.